Component-Oriented-PHP/tutorials/basic/11-controller-responses.md

 Now, **from a purely practical standpoint, you might never need to replace Laminas Diactoros - it's mature, stable, and PSR-7 compliant.
 So using HtmlResponse directly won't hurt you in most real applications.**

 So technically, there is no need to ever replace laminas diactoros with any other package .
 It is one of the most widely used and highly capable package out there written by some of the best PHP devs out there in the world.
 So from that perspective, you do not even need to think about replacing the package with an alternative and can continue using HtmlResponse directly.
-As such, you can skip this section and move on to the section where I have covered HTTP Requests and HTTP responses and Middlewares.
+As such, you can skip this chapter and move on to the next chapter where I have covered HTTP Requests and HTTP responses and Middlewares.
 However, you can continue reading if you want to know more about this.

-## Making Controllers Consistent With Our Approach (OPTIONAL)

-This section is entirely optional and feel free to skip to the next section instead if you want.

-This is probably the only chapter in the whole tutorial that is structured with proper subheadings, otherwise I have kept the flow natural everywhere else.
-This is because I am teaching here three different approaches you can take to solve the inconsistency in controllers and our codebase.

-### Approach 1: AbstractController
+## Approach 1: AbstractController

 This is probably the easiest way to solve the inconsistency, and is seen in Symfony Framework.